dong-zeyu/CAS_Auto_Login/README.md

 ### logging.yaml (optional)

 Logging configuration.
-See <https://docs.python.org/3/library/logging.config.html> for detailed information.
+See Python document for [logging](https://docs.python.org/3/library/logging.config.html) for detailed information.
 If not set, the program will log to both console and a file named `login.log`

 ### post_login.py (optional)